-Fun fact: I grew up thinking that those two machines on movies and TV shows were two washing machines, and not a washing machine and a dryer lol.
-Just because I never saw anyone in using driers around me, or even selling them in the mall.
+Fun fact: I grew up thinking that those two machines on American movies and TV shows were two washing machines, and not a washing machine and a dryer, just because I never saw anyone in using driers around me, or even selling them in the mall.
 Ever.

 So I guess this is proof that laundry lines do the job.
 Mostly if you’re lucky enough to live in a sunny place.

 You have another option, and that’s making your own concoctions.
-There are dozens of “recipes” that use stuff that you might have around your home already – like baking soda and vinegar.
+There are dozens of “recipes” that use ingredients that you might have around your home already like baking soda and vinegar.

 I strongly encourage you to give DIY cleaning products a try.
 You’ll be shocked at how powerful natural products are at killing bad microbes and smells.

-I live in a 6th floor without elevator.
+I live on a 6th floor without elevator.
 And if I can live in these conditions, anyone can.

 This applies to your home, your workplace, or anywhere you go – exceptions may apply, as in the case of working at the top of the Rockefeller.